dimkauzh/fusion-engine-old/README.md

 ## Documentation

 See at [The wiki of the project](https://github.com/dimkauzh/fusion-engine/wiki)

+## Future of this engine
+Because this project only began 1 may 2023, we don't have a big progress because I, dimkauzh am the only developer, and we have one person that is working on discord moderating.

+Our cool ideas:
+  - Add lua to script with lua in this engine
+  - Make a full GUI app

 ## 🚀 About Me
 A 13 year old game developer with much passion about the language Lua.
 So I made this project to grow my programming skills and just make a tool that I can use for myself or a tool for other people to help them develop games.